 The first Trial of Heroes in season 1 will only be accessible to members of those factions.
 Being factionless or declared for a non season 1 faction will make you unable to play the first trial.
 As part of the story the factions are recruiting among themselves to participate secretly in the Trial and putting that information out to every adventurer kinda messes up their plan.
 You can play season 1 as whatever faction you wish or none at all and be legal but that event will be closed to you.
 As part of the story there will be no adventure hook for the first trial if you are not in the Clasp, Council of Tal’Dorei, or the Arcana Pansophical.

-This is a multi table event scheduled to be run at Dexcon 2019 and Betacon.
+This is a multi table event we run at conventions.
 Players will have a chance to make moves and influence the plot of the rest of the season and beyond.
-Signups on warhorn will be entirely faction based which is one of the reasons for the paragraph above.
+Signups on warhorn will be available as events are scheduled.

 Living Tal’Dorei season one adventures are set in the city and surrounding area of Emon.
 Adventures created for future seasons of Living Tal’Dorei play will focus on different or multiple areas of the continent of Tal’Dorei.
 Going forward, the adventurers created to compliment the current story will be able to pick their home region based on the areas that have opened up for play.